-Pattern Recognition is the method of identifying and distinguishing the patterns, from the images that are fed as input and the output are obtained in the form of patterns.
-There are five different phases in pattern recognition, such as sensing, segmentation, feature extraction, classification and post processing.
+Pattern Recognition is the method of identifying and distinguishing the patterns, from the images that are fed as input, and the output is obtained in the form of patterns.
+There are five different phases in pattern recognition, such as sensing, segmentation, feature extraction, classification and post-processing.
 With the help of these phases, pattern recognition can be done on any type of input like image recognition, biometric recognition, facial recognition, colours and shapes, recuperating patterns from distorted inputs, etc.

 What is Pattern Recognition?